"Around the Yard" is a monthly article written by Tree Warden Tom Chamberland

 They mark their territory by urinating at certain locations and leaving their scat (poop) in plain view on main trails for other coyotes to see.
 This scat is easy to recognize as it looks like hairy grey dog droppings.
 These contain indigestible parts of the food it ate: bones, fur, feathers or even seeds from berries.

 In the wild state, Coyotes are timid animals with a natural fear of humans.
 Usually they will run from you long before you see them.
 Coyotes in cities and urban areas however, become accustomed to the scent of humans and may not be so quick to run.
 This is often not their fault, but thanks to us who do not properly dispose of garbage or who leave food out for wild animals.
 If you come across a coyote that is bold or overly curious, make yourself as big as possible (stand up), pick small children up in your arms, gather children in a group, make lots of noise (shout) and wave your arms.
 Usually, they will leave at a run.
 Coyotes can breed with domestic dogs; this makes it very important to make sure your dogs are spayed or neutered.
-A coyote may also kill a domestic dog, or cat for that matter, if it has the opportunity.
+A coyote may also kill a domestic dog, or cat for that matter, if it

 Due to misconceptions and fears about coyotes, many people don't recognize the beneficial aspects that coyotes contribute to our ecosystem.
 Predators, such as the coyote, serve a valuable function in keeping prey species in balance with their habitat.
 Populations of small animals, such as rodents, could increase out of control without predators.
 Coyotes can reduce the number of small animals that farmers, gardeners, and home owners consider as pests, such as woodchucks and rodents.
 While coyotes may change ecological balances of predator and prey species, they will not eliminate other species from the environment.
 Many scavenger animals, such as foxes, fishers, and ravens, benefit from coyote predation on other animals through increased food availability from leftover carcasses.